OpenCilk/www.opencilk.org/src/posts/this-is-latest-post.md

 ---
-title: This is my fourth & latest post
-excerpt: Bring to the table win-win survival
+title: Announcing the release of OpenCilk v1.1
+excerpt: The latest release features x and y.
-date: 2020-09-23T15:13:13.021Z
+date: 2021-10-22
-author: Bruce Hoppe
+author: TB Schardl
-tags: second-tag
+tags:
+ - news
+ - release
 thumbnail: super-mario.png # relative to /src/static/img/
 ---

+The latest release of OpenCilk includes numerous features and fixes.
+Go to [Install](/doc/howto/install/) to download the right package for your system.

+## Features
+- Vanilla and chocolate parse semantics
+- Deterministic multi-headed hydras

+## Fixes
+- No more pesky link-time errors
+- If you get too frustrated, n-queens lets you win

+## Lorem Ips

 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.

 ## Section Header